René Préval: Early life and career

 Préval was born on 17 January 1943 in Port-au-Prince and was raised in his father's hometown of Marmelade, a village town in the Artibonite department.
 He studied agronomy at the College of Gembloux and the Catholic University of Leuven in Belgium and also studied geothermal sciences at the University of Pisa in Pisa, Italy.
 He left Haiti with his family in 1963.

 His father Claude Préval, an agronomist also, had risen to the position of Minister of Agriculture in the government of Général Paul Magloire, the predecessor of Duvalier.
 Leaving Haiti because his political past presented him as a potential opponent, Claude found work with UN agencies in Africa.

 After spending five years in Brooklyn, New York, occasionally working as a restaurant waiter, Préval returned to Haiti and obtained a position with the National Institute for Mineral Resources.
 In 1988, he opened a bakery in Port-au-Prince with some business partners.
 While operating his company, he continued to be active in political circles and charity work, such as providing bread to the orphanage of Salesian Father Jean-Bertrand Aristide, with whom he developed a close relationship.
 After the election of Aristide as president in 1990, Préval served as his prime minister from 13 February to 11 October 1991, going into exile following the 30 September 1991 military coup.

 On 6 December 2009, Préval married Elisabeth Débrosse Delatour — one of his economic advisors and widow of Leslie Delatour, the former governor of Haiti's central bank.
-Préval's first and second marriages, to Guerda Benoit and Solange Lafontant respectively, both ended in divorce.
+Préval's first and second marriages, to Solange Lafontant and Guerda Benoit respectively, both ended in divorce.